xsyncio/sierra-dev/docs/osint-tools.md

     ```

 2.  **Add to Environment:**
-    Copy the scripts to your Sierra SDK environment's `scripts` directory or symlink them.
+    Copy the scripts to your Sierra Dev environment's `scripts` directory or symlink them.

     ```bash
     cp example/*.py /path/to/your/sierra-env/scripts/